hitokiri-mata/katacoda-courses/kubernetes-fundamentals/jobs/step5-parallel.md

 `kubectl apply -f job-parallel.yaml`{{execute}}

 Again, by inspecting the status times in the job's YAML the duration time can be extracted.
-It will be a few moments before the end time is recorded.
+It will be less than 30 seconds before the end time is recorded.
 If a message `invalid date / syntax error` appears, it just means the `completionTime` has not been recorded yet.

 `echo "Duration: $(expr $(date +%s -d $(kubectl get job parallel -o json | jq -r .status.completionTime)) - $(date +%s -d $(kubectl get job parallel -o json | jq -r .status.startTime))) seconds"`{{execute}}